Easy Chinese Style Char Siu Chicken

 Monitor carefully during final glazing as sugars caramelize to deep mahogany.

 A plate of food with meat and vegetables.
-Save Recipe
+Pin it

 A plate of food with meat and vegetables. | yummygusto.com